dell-asm/dell-brocade/docs/zone_membership_update.md

 # --------------------------------------------------------------------------
 # Usage
 # --------------------------------------------------------------------------
     Refer to the examples in the manifest directory.
-   The following files capture the details for the sample init.pp and supported files:
+    The following file is the sample pp file for adding/removing Members from/to Zone.

     - zonemembership.pp

-   A user can create an init.pp file based on the above sample files and call the "puppet device" command , for example:
+	A user can add the below lines in site.pp to call below pp file by executing "puppet device" command node asmbrocade {
-   # puppet device
+	include brocade::zonemembership
+	}

 #-------------------------------------------------------------------------------------------------------------------------
 # End